uvm-neurobotics-lab/MOVE/README.md

 - Feature caching and automatic mixed precision (AMP) are active by default to keep CLIP scoring efficient.
 You can adjust `clip_microbatch_size` to control the embedding batch size, and `use_amp` to disable mixed precision if you run into stability issues.
+If prompts feel unstable, increase `clip_augmentations` or narrow the crop range (`clip_aug_min_scale` closer to `clip_aug_max_scale`) to smooth CLIP feedback at the cost of a small runtime increase.
 - Per-objective results (full variants, partial prompts, and their scores) are saved alongside other fitness logs in the run directory.
-This makes it easy to inspect which prompts each elite specialised for.
+This makes it easy to inspect which prompts each elite specialized for.

 See `clip-test.json` for a compact example that exercises most of the CLIP options.

 ---

-## 📦 Outputs & artefacts
+## Outputs & artifacts

 Each run directory contains: